mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - funnel, incentivize, leverage, disruption, thought leader (or other fluffy corporate terms)
 - internets, interwebs (or any other variation of the word “internet”)
 - ninja, rockstar, wizard (unless referring to a literal ninja, rockstar, or wizard)
+- young, old, elderly (or any other word describing a person's age)
+- lame, sufferer, victim, handicapped, mentally ill (or any other word describing a person's physical or mental condition)
+- crazy, schizophrenic (not in reference to a person, or anything else)
 - any reference to politics, religion, or other controversial subjects